Calculus VCT is a generalist trust which looks to co-invest in growth capital opportunities alongside the longstanding Calculus EIS Fund.

 The Calculus VCT offer includes an annual rebate for Wealth Club investors, payable for the first three years.
-This is a rebate of our renewal commission and should be equivalent to 0.10% of the Net Asset Value of the Offer Shares issued to you when you invest.
-You will find the terms and conditions for annual rebates within our Terms of Business.
+This is a rebate of our renewal commission and should be equivalent to a percentage (shown in the table) of the Net Asset Value of the Offer Shares issued to you when you invest.
+Terms and conditions apply.

 - Target dividend

 - Annual rebate

 - £900,000 / £10.0 million